duytran1332002/vlr_bk/vlr/data/README.md

 ```
 * `--task`: Choose 1 in 4 options which are `slice`, `crop`, `denoise`, `transcribe`.
 * `--output-dir`: Path to directory that will contain the output data.
-* `--channel-names-path`: Path to the text file that contains channel names you want to process.
+* `--channel-names`: Path to the text file that contains channel names you want to process.
 These names have to be separate by `\n` in the text file.
 * `--overwrite`: Include this option if you want to overwrite output data available in the output directory.
 * `--upload-to-hub`: Include this option if you want to upload the output data to HuggingFace after processing.
 * `--clean-input`: Include this option if you want to remove all downloaded files used to process data.